AntonEvmenenko/bqcopter/README.md

 ## Firmware

-The firmware was developed from scratch in C++, except for the IMU code, which was taken from [here](https://x-io.co.uk/open-source-imu-and-ahrs-algorithms/)
+The firmware was developed from scratch in C, except for the IMU code, which was taken from [here](https://x-io.co.uk/open-source-imu-and-ahrs-algorithms/)

 ## Software